OCTRI Impact

 Logo for tillamook county year of wellness campaign.
 Orange stick figure of a human with purple letters stating: tillamook county year of wellness. healthy bodies, healthy minds.

-The OCTRI Community Research Hub is working to improve the health and wellness of all Oregonians.
-They engage researchers, community members, and local organizations to include a community voice in research.
-The Hub partnered with Tillamook County to evaluate and develop next steps for the Tillamook Year of Wellness.
-You can learn more about outcomes by:
+The OCTRI Community Research Hub partnered with Tillamook County to evaluate and develop next steps for the Tillamook Year of Wellness, designed to reduce incidence of diabetes in Tillamook County.
+Learn more about outcomes below.

 Let’s Get Healthy! helps communities thrive